ChopinNo3Op9/RL-Improve-Promotion-Section/README.md

 You can explore promotions in our system [here](https://www.wongnai.com/promotions).

+## Virtual Environments
+To use the virtual environment, perform these two steps:
+1. In the CLI, run the following command `py -m poetry shell`
+2. Select the VSCode Kernel to be `.venv`

 ## Assignments
 As a Data Scientist at Wongnai, you are tasked with completing two sub-assignments within a limited time frame of 7 days while ensuring optimal results.